Justia Lawyer Rating

 The Florida Land Trust is comprised of a Land Trust Agreement, a Land Trust deed, and in many cases a beneficiary agreement or Florida Asset Protection Trust.
 While a Florida Land Trust can hold multiple pieces of real estate, we often recommend placing each property in a separate land trust.
 It is possible to use the same Florida Asset Protection Trust as the beneficiary of multiple land trusts.

-Who Ownes The Florida Land Trust?
+Who Owns The Florida Land Trust?

 The Florida Land Trust is owned by the Beneficiaries who are defined in the Florida Land Trust Agreement.
-Al of the rights and obligations below to the beneficiary and retain the power to manage the trust unless these powers are delegated to the trustee.
+All of the rights and obligations below to the beneficiary and retain the power to manage the trust unless these powers are delegated to the trustee.
 The Beneficiary does not appear in the public records, only the name of the Trustee appears.
 By using a separate Trustee, one can keep the beneficiary's name out of the public records.

 The property held by the Florida Land Trust is actually owned by the Trustee of the trust.
 The Trustee has a fiduciary duty to the beneficiary and must act in their interest and when the beneficiary is different than the trustee, the beneficiary retains the right to remove and replace the trustee.
 The only name that shows up in the public records is the Trustee of the Florida Land Trust.

 The Beneficiary, the owners of the Trust, will not show up in any public records or database and will not be discoverable unless disclosed by the beneficiary, someone else, or a court order.
+(Unless you place your homestead in the land trust, then the person receiving the homestead tax reduction will also be listed in the public records.)

 To learn more about a low-cost solution for privacy and asset protection for your real estate, contact our Florida Land Trust Lawyers at the Law Office of David M. Goldman